-Insurance is filed by providing an SR-22.
-To obtain an SR-22, contact an insurance company licensed to do business in Wisconsin.
+Proof of insurance is filed by providing a SR22 certificate to DMV.
+To obtain a SR22 certificate, contact an insurance company licensed to do business in Wisconsin.

-Most insurance companies that file proof of financial responsibility will mail the certificate directly to WisDOT.
-Some companies will give the SR-22 to the customer and some companies will electronically file the information to WisDOT's computer system.
-The electronically filed information is usually entered automatically on the customer's driver record within one or two working days.
+Most insurance companies that file SR22 certificates will electronically file or mail the information to DMV.
+The electronically filed information is usually entered automatically on the customer's driver record within one to two working days.

 Check the status of your insurance filing

-If, at any time during the three-year filing period, you wish to stop filing insurance and discontinue driving in Wisconsin, you can avoid paying the reinstatement fee in the future by surrendering your driver license to the WisDOT while the insurance is still in force.
+If, at any time during the three-year filing period, you wish to stop carrying SR22 proof of insurance and discontinue driving in Wisconsin, you can avoid paying the additional fees by surrendering your driver license to the DMV before canceling the insurance while the SR22 policy is still in effect.